fortinetdev/terraform-provider-fortios/website/docs/r/fortios_antivirus_profile.html.markdown

 ## Argument Reference

 The following arguments are supported:

 * `name` - (Required) Profile name.
 * `comment` - Comment.
 * `replacemsg_group` - Replacement message group customized for this profile.
+* `feature_set` - Flow/proxy feature set.
 * `inspection_mode` - Inspection mode.
 * `ftgd_analytics` - Settings to control which files are uploaded to FortiSandbox.
 * `analytics_max_upload` - Maximum size of files that can be uploaded to FortiSandbox (1 - 395 MBytes, default = 10).
+* `analytics_ignore_filetype` - Do not submit files matching this DLP file-pattern to FortiSandbox.
+* `analytics_accept_filetype` - Only submit files matching this DLP file-pattern to FortiSandbox.
 * `analytics_wl_filetype` - Do not submit files matching this DLP file-pattern to FortiSandbox.
 * `analytics_bl_filetype` - Only submit files matching this DLP file-pattern to FortiSandbox.
 * `analytics_db` - Enable/disable using the FortiSandbox signature database to supplement the AV signature databases.